waqaskhan137/waqaskan137/README.md

 ## 👨‍💻 The latest about me

 - 🔭 I’m learning Quantum Computing and working on Random Walk Algorithm
-- 👯 I’m looking to collaborate on projects with Go and Java
+- 👯 I’m looking to collaborate on projects with Java, Golan and C/C++
 - 🤔 I’m looking for help with Cognative Science
 - 💬 Ask me about Java and Python education resources
 - 📫 How to reach me: [my LinkedIn profile](https://linkedin.com/in/ranamuhammadwaqas/)